 C.3.5 Test procedure

-The PLT System shall transport maximum payload as a continuous transmission.
+The PLC System shall transport maximum payload as a continuous transmission.
 The following test sequence shall be performed.

 Prepare the artificial ingress signal with 20 individual signals within the frequency ranges defined in Table A.2 and the communication spectrum of the EUT.
 The signal level of each individual ingress signal shall be as defined in C.3.4.1.
 A test signal is defined in C.4.
-It has AM/DRM signals included at the extreme frequencies inside an HF Broadcasting Band as well as a collection of 4 adjacent frequencies, one gap than another 2 adjacent frequencies allocated.

-Tune the Spectrum Analyzer to Centre frequency of the 1st artificial ingress signal.
+Tune the Spectrum Analyser to Centre frequency of the 1st artificial ingress signal.

 Switch artificial signal ingress on.

-Monitor the Spectrum Analyzer to confirm that the PLT signal is excluded and measure the excluded frequency range to ensure it complies with the requirements defined in 6.2.
+Monitor the Spectrum Analyser to confirm that the PLC signal is excluded and measure the excluded frequency range to ensure it complies with the requirements defined in 6.2.

 Tune to all other frequencies where an artificial ingress signal is located.

-Switch the artificial ingress signal off and monitor the Spectrum Analyzer, to confirm that the PLT signal is not reused within the time specified in 6.2.
+Switch the artificial ingress signal off and monitor the Spectrum Analyser, to confirm that the PLC signal is not reused within the time specified in 6.2.

 C.4 Test Signals